Skip to main content

 image6.png

-For the t-SNE algorithm, perplexity is a very important hyperparameter.
+Perplexity is an important hyperparameter for the t-SNE algorithm.
 It controls the effective number of neighbors that each point considers during the dimensionality reduction process.

-We will run a loop to get the KL Divergence metric on various perplexities from 5 to 55 with 5 points gap.
-After that, we will display the result using the Plotly Express line plot.
+We will run a loop to get the KL Divergence metric on various perplexities from 5 to 55 with a 5-point gap.
+Then, we will display the result using the Plotly Express line plot.

 import numpy as np